Alex Gerrard (rugby league)

 He has previously played for the Widnes Vikings in the Championship and Super League, and on loan from Widnes at the North Wales Crusaders in League 1.
 Gerrard has also played for the Mackay Cutters in the Queensland Cup.

 He made his début for the first team in the 2010 Challenge Cup 5th round tie against the Wigan Warriors.

+Salford Red Devils confirmed on 3 Feb 24 that he had left the club.